Illinois Paralegal Career and Salary Guide

 1. Earn a degree or certificate in paralegal studies.

-Many individuals hoping to work as paralegals in Illinois complete an associate’s degree, certificate, or bachelor’s degree from one of the numerous paralegal schools in Illinois.
-Paralegal programs provide an introduction to the legal system and the typical tasks performed by paralegals in various legal settings.
-There are 15 paralegal schools in Illinois approved by the American Bar Association (ABA).1
+Many individuals hoping to work as paralegals in Illinois complete an associate degree in legal studies, certificate in paralegal studies, or bachelor’s in paralegal studies from one of the numerous paralegal schools in Illinois.
+Paralegal programs introduce the legal system and the typical tasks performed by paralegals in various legal settings.
+There are 14 paralegal schools in Illinois approved by the American Bar Association (ABA).1

 2. Gain experience.

-On-the-job training or internships are also important skill-building experiences to becoming a paralegal in Illinois.
+Beginning as a document preparer or legal secretary in a law office and earning a promotion to a paralegal position is another way to enter this career.
 Many paralegal education programs offer hands-on experience as a part of the program.
-Real-world experience through a supervised program can help paralegal students or trainees gain confidence in a particular area of the law, such as litigation or probate, which may be attractive to potential employers.
+Real-world experience through a supervised program can help paralegal students or trainees gain confidence in specific areas of the law, such as litigation or probate.
+This experience can be attractive to potential employers.

 3. Seek certification, if desired.